-Welcome to the Department of Theatre & Dance
+Welcome to the School of Theatre & Dance

-Welcome to the Department of Theatre and Dance Website!
+Welcome to the School of Theatre and Dance Website!

 If you are looking for a program in theatre and dance that will challenge, inspire, and excite you, one that offers opportunities for regional, national, and international travel, and one that has a faculty intent on supporting your individual needs and interests, look no further.
 You've found the right university.